“The only trip you will regret is the one you don’t take.” -Unknown

 A Sturdy Suitcase

 My poor suitcase travels hard so when I shop for a new suitcase, which is one of my all-time favorite things to do, I keep in mind the many hazards that my dear suitcase will be asked to endure.
-It will need to stand up to being thrown onto multiple conveyer belts, being transported in the cold, unpressurized underbelly of our airplanes, being stacked between other heavy suitcases, thrown on and off shuttles and buses, dropped on the floor, shoved under beds and into closets, stored in the hot attic at home when not on the road, endlessly zipped and unzipped, and don’t forget, sometimes packed to it’s capacity!
+It will need to stand up to being thrown onto multiple conveyor belts, being transported in the cold, unpressurized underbelly of our airplanes, being stacked between other heavy suitcases, thrown on and off shuttles and buses, dropped on the floor, shoved under beds, and into closets, stored in the hot attic at home when not on the road, endlessly zipped and unzipped, and don’t forget, sometimes packed to its capacity!

 With all those tortures in mind, I look for suitcases with strong, smoothly moving zippers; an expandable section that will give me just the slightest extra room, if I need it; handles on the side and top that have some give and will aid in handling the suitcase easily; and four rugged, indestructible wheels so my suitcase will roll beside me and I don’t have to drag it.
 For me, the wheels are by far the most important feature.
 From my experience, if anything is going to break, it will be the wheels!
-I look for a rubber wheels rather than plastic ones for durability.
+I look for rubber wheels rather than plastic ones for durability.

 Compression Packing Cubes

 For big trips, the best packing advice I was ever given was to pack into a suitcase a size smaller than I would usually take.
 I’ve discovered that this means, not taking the “just in case” items and focusing on what I will really need.
 To help, I’ve discovered compression packing cubes that effectively help me to follow that advice.